India can't afford anymore slip-ups in must-win game against Bangladesh | Sports-Games

 Bangladesh have run most of their opponents close in the four games they have played so far and that includes a memorable win over Pakistan.
 Ahead of the India game, captain Nigar Sultana said the more they play at this level, the better they will become. ''We never got to play a lot of ODI games in the past.
 We have a proper FTP now.
 We want to show we are comfortable and we are capable at this level.
 Every game is a big opportunity for all of us,'' said Sultana.

-Bangladesh failed to chased down 141 against the West Indies in their last game after a brilliant bowling performance and batting is one area they will need to improve significantly.
+Bangladesh failed to chase down 141 against the West Indies in their last game after a brilliant bowling performance and batting is one area they will need to improve significantly.

 ''We need to ensure we don't make the mistakes we made in the last game,'' added Sultana.
 Squads (from): Bangladesh: Nigar Sultana (c), Salma Khatun, Rumana Ahmed, Fargana Hoque, Jahanara Alam, Shamima Sultana, Fahima Khatun, Ritu Moni, Murshida Khatun, Nahida Akter, Sharmin Akhter, Lata Mondal, Sobhana Mostary, Fariha Trisna, Suraiya Azmin, Sanjida Akter Meghla.